The CO2 laser is a fractional carbon dioxide laser that delivers energy to the skin in tiny, evenly spaced micro-columns.

 All medical procedures carry inherent risks, which are discussed in detail before treatment.
 Potential side effects and aftercare will be outlined during your consultation and available to read on our Risks and Complications page to ensure you can make an informed decision.

 At Ascension Cosmetic Medicine, procedures are performed under the guidance of Dr Scott Allison, a licensed doctor trained in medical laser safety and clinical application.
-All treatments follow current Australian laser safety standards, including the use of protective eyewear, sterile techniques, and room-specific safety measures.
+All procedures are conducted in accordance with applicable Australian laser safety standards and clinical requirements.